General House Rules

 INNATE MAGICAL ABILITY

-These innate abilities seem to manifest randomly among the generation, with children of the same family being born within a few years of each other manifesting different abilities, or just one child showing innate abilities while other children have none.
+These innate abilities seem to manifest randomly among the generation, with children of the same family born within a few years of each other manifesting different abilities, or just one child showing innate abilities while other children have none.